 Ballot Information

 For those who use the touchscreen, a ballot card will be issued during the check-in process.
-This blank ballot will be inserted into the voting machine, which will print your selections when you have finished voting.
-After voting, you will review your selections on the ballot card before inserting it into the ballot scanner for counting and secure storage.
+The blank ballot card will be inserted into the voting machine by an election worker.
+After marking and reviewing contest and question selections on the touchscreen, the voting machine will print your selections on the ballot card.
+Review your voted selections on the marked ballot card before inserting it into the ballot scanner for counting and secure storage.

-For voters who prefer a hand-marked ballot, the correct ballot will be issued to you after checking in.
+For voters who prefer a hand-marked ballot, the correct full-size paper ballot will be issued to you after checking in.
 You will use an ink pen to fill in the ovals next to the names of the candidates you wish to vote for.
 After voting, you will review your selections on the ballot before inserting it into the ballot scanner for counting and secure storage.

 Voters who elect to receive their ballots by mail, or who need to vote curbside at a voting location will mark their votes on a full-size paper ballot.